How Much is 100 ml? 11 Common Comparisons (+ Pics)

 If you pour 100 ml from a 1-liter jug, it’s a small pour that doesn’t seem like much at first glance, but it can make a significant difference when following a recipe or filling a container.
 This comparison is particularly useful when working with larger quantities, helping you measure smaller amounts with confidence.

-See also 10 Fascinating Things That Are 500 Feet Long or Big
+See also 14 Everyday Things That Are 2 Centimeters Long

 5. 6 1/2 Tablespoons